dwmkerr/app-icon/README.md

 To test how adaptive icons will look when animated, swiped, etc, the [Adaptive Icons](https://adapticon.tooo.io/) website by [Marius Claret](https://twitter.com/mariusclaret) is very useful!

+Note that Adaptive Icons of *all* supported sizes are generated.
+However, we also generate the `res/mipmap-anydpi-v26/` adaptive icon.
+This is a large size icon which Android from v26 onwards will automatically rescale as needed to all other sizes.
+This technically makes the density specific icons redundant.
+The reason we generate both is to ensure that after `generate` is run, *all* icons in the project will be consistent.

 ## Developer Guide

 The only dependencies are Node 6 (or above) and Yarn.